jupyter/jupyter/docs/source/what_is_jupyter.md

-the Jupyter ecosystem, each of these REPL's is called a kernel, and it holds the data and objects you create with your notebook code in a long-running program on your computer (the management and creation of these kernels is orchestrated by the Jupyter Server (LINK), more on that later).
+the Jupyter ecosystem, each of these REPL's is called a kernel, and it holds the data and objects you create with your notebook code in a long-running program on your computer (the management and creation of these kernels is orchestrated by the [Jupyter Server](https://jupyter-server.readthedocs.io/en/latest/#who-s-this-for), more on that later).

 This is why you don't lose your data and variables when you execute multiple notebook cells in a row, they stay alive inside the REPL so that you can